Honda Civic review - Interior, design and technology

 Honda's Connect infotainment system first appeared on the previous-generation Civic, so it’s already starting to look a little dated.
 It has an aftermarket look, and its seven-inch screen is relatively small.
 Plus, its graphics look a little blocky.

 It’s a match for rival set-ups in terms of features, but the overall package is lacking.
-For a start, the 7-inch screen is relatively small, plus it’s not as well integrated; it looks like an aftermarket unit.
+It doesn't look particularly well integrated - appearing like an aftermarket unit.
 It’s the least responsive screen, and often your touch won’t register.
 Plus, the menus are confusing and very difficult to use, especially on the move.
 Parts of the air-conditioning system are only controlled via the screen, too, which can be frustrating.

 The integrated sat-nav is easy enough to use, but it’s not as intuitive as the Golf’s.
-The smartphone link works well, though, so we found it easy to use our device; wireless charging is an option at around £400.
+The smartphone link works well, though, so we found it easy to use our device.

 In this review